ffrah/ToDoListAndroid/README.md

 # ToDoList App for Android
-Simple ToDoList app using RecyclerView and database.
+Simple ToDoList app using RecyclerView and SQLite.

 Screenshot
 ------